kerstin-w/innski/README.md

 [*Sourced via Google Fonts.*](https://fonts.google.com/)

-**Headings:** "Epilogue".
-This is a simple but modern font, completing a clear design.
+**Headings:**  "Righteous" Is a modern and more juvenile font that stands out well as a heading and yet is not too distracting and is well readable.
+Initially I had chosen "Epilogue", but in later stages I found this font too simple and decided to use a font that is more distinctive.

 **Body:** “Roboto”.
-This font pairs well with “Epilogue” and is modern, clean and easy to read.
+This font pairs well with Headings and is modern, clean and easy to read.